Software Engineering Experimentation

 on the schedule page.

-Two people will be assigned to write and post an evaluation
+Two people will be assigned to write and post a summary evaluation

 The summaries should: